bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kahler.md

 9. Served as the President of the German Mathematical Society from 1933 to 1937.
 10. Won the Oswald Veblen Prize in Geometry in 1954.

 Born 16 January 1906, Leipzig, Germany.
-Died 31 May2000, Wedel, near Hamburg, Germany.
+Died 31 May 2000, Wedel, near Hamburg, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kahler/)